 The ideal candidate will be proactive, innovative and eager to take on new challenges and responsibilities with an ambition to develop the role.

-This role will suit those who are passionate about the concept of evidence-based medicine, have excellent attention-to-detail and organisational skills, and a talent for communication.
+This role will suit those who are passionate about the concept of evidence-based medicine, have an excellent attention to detail and organisational skills, and a talent for communication.

 Skills and experience required: